procount/pinn/README_PINN.md

 Some other buttons are mapped to the cursor keys, primarily for use with the [virtual keyboard](#virtual-keyboard)

 It is possible to program your own set of key mappings for your particular remote.
 To do this you should create a `joy_keys.json` file.
+You can start by copying the default file `joy_keys.def` to `joy_keys.json` and then modifying it.
 See the [joy_keys.md](joy_keys.md) document on how to do this.
 The default mappings are listed in the [wiki](https://github.com/procount/pinn/wiki/Default-JOY-Key-mappings-for-joy_keys.json).